danmasta/lo/README.md

 * `path`
 * `process`

-To use them in your own project, you can point your bundler at the `lo` polyfills directory for node imports.
+To use them, point your bundler at the Lo polyfills directory for node imports.
 You can see an example in the [docs](https://danmasta.github.io/lo/polyfills#quickjs).

 ## Documentation
 A list of functions and some documentation can be found [here](https://danmasta.github.io/lo/)